Natural family planning is not “one thing.”

 In the post-ovulatory phase of the menstrual cycle, the empty follicle breaks down and secretes progesterone.

 Cervical Mucus | Creighton Model, Billings Method, Symptothermal Methods, FEMM, Marquette Method (Optional)

 Tracking cervical mucus secretions has long been a primary means of identifying the fertile period.
 The consistency of a woman’s cervical mucus changes as her menstrual cycle progresses.

 As estrogen levels rise in the pre-ovulatory phase of the menstrual cycle, cervical mucus becomes more abundant, stretchy, and slippery.
 This peak-type mucus is sometimes called EWCM mucus (egg white cervical mucus) because it’s consistency resembles egg whites.
 In the post-ovulatory phase, mucus “dries up” or becomes less abundant, stretchy or slippery.

-One thing that differentiates the Marquette method from other modern methods of NFP is that Marquette tracking cervical mucus is an optional sign, because estrogen levels are measured directly (though urinary estrogen metabolites) rather than symptomatically (through cervical mucus consistency.)
+One thing that makes the Marquette method different from Creighton and Billings is that with Marquette, tracking cervical mucus is optional, not mandatory.
+With Marquette, estrogen levels are measured directly (though urinary estrogen metabolites), rather than symptomatically (through cervical mucus sensations/observations).

 Basal Body Temperatures (BBT) | Symptothermal Methods, Marquette Method (Optional)